 Gardens and Study Pond

 This area, located next to the Blue Jay Center for Environmental Education, gives visitors ideas for their own backyard wildlife habitat and native plantings.
-The gardens and pond are also important staging areas for many of our environmental education programs.
+The gardens and pond area also serve as an outdoor classroom for many of our environmental education programs.

 Blue Jay Point's Overnight Lodge exists to turn environmental education into a prolonged experience.
 Our overnight facility is used exclusively for this purpose.
 For more information on the Lodge, its amenities, requirements and reservations, please read our information on the Overnight Lodge